Greymouth murder: Aaron Potts jailed for life after brutal killing of Barbara Quinn

 Quinn's son Luke told his mum's killer to "rot in hell" in court today.

-A packed courtroom heard eight emotional and heartbreaking victim impact statements which outlined the devastation caused by the killing.
+A packed courtroom heard eight emotional and heartbreaking victim impact statements, which outlined the devastation caused by the killing.

 Quinn's mum Chris, 68, described the moment police told the gathered family last December that they had found her daughter's body in the boot of her car.